-- Hold slingshot pointed in a safe direction, toward the target or the ground. - Keep the pouch ammunition free until given permission to load and fire. - Leave the bands at rest until you are ready to shoot.
+- Hold slingshot pointed in a safe direction, toward the target or the ground. - Keep ammunition in the pouch until given permission to load and fire.

+• Leave the bands at rest until you are ready to shoot.

+- Stable slingshot

-- Stable slingshot. - Ammunition appropriate for the targets: dog food kibbles, ping pong balls, marshmallows, 1⁄2" paint balls.
+- Ammunition appropriate for the targets: biodegradable clay ammo, dog food kibbles, ping pong balls, marshmallows, half-inch paintballs

+- Range Rules poster